 The MIRI MRS has 4 separate integral field units (IFUs) called channels 1, 2, 3 and 4.
-Each IFU covers a separate wavelength range between 5 and 28.5 μm.
+Each IFU covers a separate wavelength range between 4.9 to 27.9 μm.
 An IFU serves primarily to divide a field of view into multiple slitlets suitable for grating dispersion.
 Its design has several advantages: (1) easier acquisition of point sources, (2) no slit losses due to vignetting, and (3) allowance for spatial variations as a function of wavelength for which a slit cannot account.

 The MIRI IFU design consists of several components, including an entrance pupil, an input fold mirror, an image slicer mirror, a mask carrying exit pupils for the individual sliced images, a mask carrying slitlets for the individual images, and an array of reimaging mirrors behind the slitlets.